Innocent Wafula

-Innocent Esimu Wafula (born 1 April 1998) is a Ugandan footballer who plays as a defender for Ugandan Premier League club KCCA FC and the Uganda national team.
+Innocent Esimu Wafula (born 1 April 1998) is a Ugandan footballer who plays as a defender for TJ\HE Ugandan Premier League club, KCCA FC, and the Uganda national team.

 Club career

 Wafula joined Chemelil Sugar in 2014 and made his debut against Muhoroni Youth on 22 February 2014.
 Chemelil Sugar won 2–0 and Wafula made both assists.
 He scored his first goal for Chemelil Sugar against Tusker on 23 April 2014 at Ruaraka Stadium Nairobi.

 Wafula joined Gor Mahia in 2015 from Chemelil Sugar.
 In his debut with the club against KCB he scored and the match ended 1–0.
 In January 2017 he signed a new two-year contract deal at Gor Mahia.
 On 17 September 2017, Wafula scored a memorable goal for Gor Mahia against SoNy Sugar at Nyayo National Stadium and Gor Mahia unprecedented the 15th Kenyan Premier League title thus taking it for the third successive year.